trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ---
 {% endhighlight %}

-Using the same technique as we used with incidents we will output the monitors to javascript:
+Using the same technique as we used on incidents, we will output the monitors to javascript:

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 <script type="text/javascript">
 window.monitors = [
 {% for monitor in site.monitors %}